-We've been working hard to develop a whole host of virtual sessions for primary and secondary school ages.
+We’ve been working hard to develop a whole host of virtual workshops for primary and secondary school ages.
 Workshops are currently virtual via live streaming into classrooms throughout Wales.
-All sessions are fully funded by support from the Welsh Government.
-Email us at email@example.com or call 01792 513747 for booking and enquiries!
+All workshops are fully funded by support from the Welsh Government.

 We work with secondary schools in Wales to deliver STEM Enrichment Programmes engaging with pupils by delivering a range of computer science and STEM-based workshops including programming in Python, Little Man Computer, Greenfoot and Robotics.

-These sessions are aimed at Key Stages 3 & 4 and are held during the school day in term times.
+These workshops are aimed at Key Stages 3 & 4 and are held during the school day in term times.

 Cryptography | Unplugged | 2 x 1 hour sessions